Grand-Canonical Typicality: Introduction

 The relevant distribution of the wave function in the unit sphere \be \SSS(\Hilbert) = \{\psi \in\Hilbert: \|\psi\|=1\} \ee of $\Hilbert$ is \cite{Bloch,GLTZ_06}

-in the micro-canonical and canonical case, where $u_{\SSS}$ means the normalized uniform distribution over the sphere $\SSS$ (i.e., the surface area measure such that $u_{\SSS}(\SSS)=1$) and $\GAP_{\hat{\rho}}$ the GAP measure \cite{JRW_94,GLTZ_06,GLMTZ_15,TTV_24,Mark_24,Vog_24,MS_25,Pre26} with density matrix $\hat{\rho}$ (i.e., the most spread-out measure with density matrix $\hat\rho$, see Section~\ref{sec:GAP} for the definition).
-Among other things, we determine $\PPP_\gc$ in this paper (see Statements \hyperref[stat3]{3} and \hyperref[stat4b]{4b} in Section~\ref{sec:claims}).
+in the micro-canonical and canonical case, where $u_{\SSS}$ means the normalized uniform distribution over the sphere $\SSS$ (i.e., the surface area measure such that $u_{\SSS}(\SSS)=1$) and $\GAP_{\hat{\rho}}$ the \textit{Gaussian adjusted projected} (GAP) measure \cite{JRW_94,GLTZ_06,GLMTZ_15,TTV_24,Mark_24,Vog_24,MS_25,Pre26} with density matrix $\hat{\rho}$ (i.e., the most spread-out measure with density matrix $\hat\rho$, also known as the Scrooge measure, see Section~\ref{sec:GAP} for the definition).
+By \eqref{PcanGAP}, $\GAP_{\hat{\rho}_\can}$ describes the thermal equilibrium distribution of wave functions and can be viewed as a quantum analog of the canonical ensemble from classical statistical mechanics.
+For example, photons coming from the sun can be taken to have a GAP-distributed wave function.
+Among other things, a novelty of our paper is that we determine $\PPP_\gc$ (see Statements \hyperref[stat3]{3} and \hyperref[stat4b]{4b} in Section~\ref{sec:claims}).